opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iSimilar|

-When the interpolation is based on a similar shape, the segment values changes according to the shape of the curve you specify as reference (see  :ref:`Using Transformation References <using_transformation_references>`  ).
+When the interpolation is based on a Similar Shape, the segment values changes according to the shape of the curve you specify as reference (see  :ref:`Using Transformation References <using_transformation_references>`  ).
 As soon as the interpolation is set, whenever the reference curve is edited, the segment will change accordingly.

 This interpolation proves useful when you want to control at once several curves: if all of them share the same reference curve, by modifying the reference curve you will modify automatically all the curves referring to it.

-It is also possible to set a frame offset value so that the interpolation will refer not to the same frame range of the reference curve, but to a different one.
+It is also possible to set a **Frame Offset** value so that the interpolation will refer not to the same frame range of the reference curve, but to a different one.

-.. tip:: **To set an interpolation based on a similar shape:**
+.. tip:: **To set an interpolation based on a Similar Shape:**

     Do one of the following:

-    - Choose Similar Shape from the option menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Similar Shape** from the option menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the transformation for, and choose Similar Shape Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the transformation for, and choose **Similar Shape Interpolation** from the menu that opens.

 .. tip:: **To set the reference curve:**

-    1. Set the Reference Curve in the interpolation area of the function editor by typing the reference to an object or an effect transformation by using the appropriate syntax (see  :ref:`Using Transformation References <using_transformation_references>`  ).
+    1. Set the **Reference Curve:** in the Interpolation area of the Function Editor by typing the reference to an object or an effect transformation by using the appropriate syntax (see  :ref:`Using Transformation References <using_transformation_references>`  ).

-    2. Set a Frame Offset in the interpolation area of the function editor if you want the interpolation to refer not to the same frame range of the reference curve, but to a different one.
+    2. Set a **Frame Offset** in the Interpolation area of the Function Editor if you want the interpolation to refer not to the same frame range of the reference curve, but to a different one.

-    3. Click the Apply button to apply the desired change.
+    3. Click the **Apply** button to apply the desired change.

 .. _controlling_several_function_curves_at_the_same_time: